How To Care For The Property You Live In

 - Do not leave on any surfaces longer than 15 minutes or you will risk discolouring and bleaching the surface.

-8. Waste Master
+8. Waste Disposal Unit

 If the waste master does not work, press the release switch on the waste disposal unit and if it still does not work, contact your property manager.